fiduswriter/prosemirror-python/README.rst

 License questions
 -----------

-Q. What license is this under?
+**Q - What license is this under?**

-A. AGPL-3, check the LICENSE file.
+A - AGPL-3, check the LICENSE file.

-Q. I have spent the past month building a webbased text editing app.
+**Q - I have spent the past month building a webbased text editing app.
 I am in stealth mode as my editor is really unique and I'll be the next IT Billionaire once I release it.
 Now I would like to use this library, but the AGPL requires me to share changes I make with others!
-It's not fair that you are standing between me and my fortune!
+It's not fair that you are standing between me and my fortune!**

-A. Right.
+A - Right.
 If it is worth that much to you, you can try to pay me so that I'll put it under a more liberal license.
 Secondly, you could suggest taking over maintainership of this library and promise extra features to get me to change my mind.
 Thirdly - you could just start from scratch as long as it's not much code, but then we both lose out of any fixes